iamnotpaulyang/phase-4-rails-practice-challenge-cosmic-challenge/README.md

 }
 ```

-If the `Mission` is created successfully, send back a response with the `planet` associated with the new `Mission` (contrary to convention, which normally dictates the response would include data about the _mission_ that was created):
+If the `Mission` is created successfully, send back a response with the `planet` associated with the new `Mission` (contrary to convention, which normally dictates the response would include data about the _mission_ that was created): *(.planet after render to return planets associated with the mission).*

 ```json
 {